William Bligh: Governor of New South Wales

 Shortly after Bligh's arrest, a watercolour illustrating the arrest by an unknown artist was exhibited in Sydney at perhaps Australia's first public art exhibition.
-The watercolour depicts a soldier dragging Bligh from underneath one of the servants’ beds in Government House, with two other figures standing by.
+The watercolour depicts a soldier dragging Bligh from underneath one of the servants' beds in Government House, with two other figures standing by.
 The two soldiers in the watercolour are most likely John Sutherland and Michael Marlborough and the other figure on the far right is believed to represent Lieutenant William Minchin.
 This cartoon is Australia's earliest surviving political cartoon and like all political cartoons it makes use of caricature and exaggeration to convey its message.
 The New South Wales Corps' officers regarded themselves as gentlemen, and in depicting Bligh as a coward, the cartoon declares that Bligh was not a gentleman and therefore not fit to govern.

 Of interest, however, was Bligh's concern for the more recently arrived settlers in the colony, who did not have the wealth and influence of Macarthur and Jamison.
-From the tombstones in Ebenezer and Richmond cemeteries (areas being settled west of Sydney during Bligh's tenure as governor), can be seen the number of boys born around 1807 to 1811 who received "William Bligh" as a given name, e.g. William Bligh Turnbull b.
-8 June 1809 at Windsor, ancestor of Malcolm Bligh Turnbull, Prime Minister of Australia; and James Bligh Johnston, b.1809 at Ebenezer, son of Andrew Johnston, who designed Ebenezer Chapel, Australia's oldest extant church and oldest extant school.
+From the tombstones in Ebenezer and Richmond cemeteries, (areas being settled west of Sydney during Bligh's tenure as governor), can be seen the number of boys born around 1807 to 1811 who received "William Bligh" as a given name, e.g. William Bligh Turnbull, ancestor of former Prime Minister of Australia, Malcolm Bligh Turnbull; and James Bligh Johnston, who designed Ebenezer Chapel, Australia's oldest extant church and oldest extant school.

+Aftermath of the Rum Rebellion

 Bligh received a letter in January 1810, advising him that the rebellion had been declared illegal, and that the British Foreign Office had declared it to be a mutiny.
 Lachlan Macquarie had been appointed to replace him as governor.
 At this news Bligh sailed from Hobart.
 He arrived in Sydney on 17 January 1810, only two weeks into Macquarie's tenure.
 There he would collect evidence for the coming court martial in England of Major Johnston.
 He departed to attend the trial on 12 May 1810, arriving on 25 October 1810.
 In the days immediately prior to their departure, his daughter, Mary Putland (widowed in 1808), was hastily married to the new Lieutenant-Governor, Maurice Charles O'Connell, and remained in Sydney.
 The following year, the trial's presiding officers sentenced Johnston to be cashiered, a form of disgraceful dismissal that entailed surrendering his commission in the Royal Marines without compensation.
-(This was a comparatively mild punishment which enabled Johnston to return a free man to New South Wales, where he could continue to enjoy the benefits of his accumulated private wealth.)
+(This was a comparatively mild punishment that enabled Johnston to return a free man to New South Wales, where he could continue to enjoy the benefits of his accumulated private wealth.)
 Bligh was court martialled twice again during his career, being acquitted both times.
 Soon after Johnston's trial had concluded, Bligh received a backdated promotion to rear admiral.
-In 1814 he was promoted again to vice admiral of the blue.
+In 1814, he was promoted again to vice-admiral of the blue.
 Perhaps significantly, he never again received an important command, though with the Napoleonic Wars almost over there would have been few fleet commands available.